arunpraba/reactjs.org/src/content/reference/react/createFactory.md

 </Sandpack>

-This lets you keep all of your code unchanged except the imports.
+This enables you keep all of your code unchanged except the imports.

 ---